uptonking/note4yaoo/lib-editor-codemirror-docs.md

 - Long lines (when not wrapped) or chunks of folded code can still make the viewport rather huge.
 The editor also provides a list of visible ranges, which won't include such invisible content.
 This can be useful when, for example, highlighting code, where you don't want to do work for text that isn't visible anyway.

 - CodeMirror's view makes a serious effort to minimize the amount of DOM reflows it causes.
-- Dispatching a transaction will generally only cause the editor to write to the DOM, without reading layout information.
+- 🌟 Dispatching a transaction will generally only cause the editor to write to the DOM, without reading layout information.
   - The reading (to check whether the viewport is still valid, whether the cursor needs to be scrolled into view, and so on) is done in a separate measure phase, scheduled using `requestAnimationFrame`.
 This phase will, if necessary, follow up with another write phase.
 - You can schedule your own measure code using the `requestMeasure` method.
+- To avoid weird reentrancy situations, the view will raise an error when a new update is initiated while another update is in the process of being (synchronously) applied.
+  - Multiple updates applied while a measure phase is still pending are not a problem—those will just cause their measure phases to be combined.

 - The editor's DOM structure looks something like this: